My Mistake (Gabrielle Aplin song)

-"My Mistake" is a song by English singer-songwriter Gabrielle Aplin, released on 28 November 2018 by Never Fade Records and AWAL as the lead single from her upcoming third studio album, Dear Happy (2020).
+"My Mistake" is a song by English singer-songwriter Gabrielle Aplin, released on 28 November 2018 by Never Fade Records and AWAL as the lead single from her third studio album, Dear Happy (2020).
 Aplin co-wrote the song with Olivia Sebastianelli, alongside its producers Ash Howes and Seton Daunt.
 "My Mistake" is a piano ballad, with lyrics describing "embracing your flaws".